The time I inadvertently dated a Vampire.

 After spending seven or eight years in the TV business, I was starting to get burned out with the constant work.
-This is the point at which I started to slow down and realize that living was not just about the career.
-This new attitude gave my brain a little thinkin’ room to work on other things that I had neglected since graduating from college, such as family marriage, etc. I hadn’t been on a date in a while, so, I decided that I was going to work less and date more.
-I had just signed up for Facebook and decided to do a search and see who I knew.
-I ran across a girl from my hometown that I had known in high school and remembered as being an extremely nice and all around attractive girl.
-Her profile said that she had gone to graduate school and now worked in Dallas.
-I messaged her to say hi and she quickly messaged me back, happy to hear from me and verified that yes, she was single.
+It made me slow down and consider that living was not just about the career.
+This new attitude gave my space to work on other things that I had neglected somewhat since college, such as family, marriage, etc. I hadn’t been on a date in a while, so I decided that I was going to work less and date more.
+After looking into a few dating websites, I discovered they were all a scam designed to bilk money from lonely men.
+So, I got a Facebook account and searched for people that I already knew.
+I ran across a girl from my hometown that I remembered fondly, a genuinely nice and all-around attractive girl.
+Her profile said she had gone to graduate school and was now a professional in Dallas.
+I reached out and she quickly messaged back, happy to hear from me and verified that she was indeed single.
 We started up a long distance friendship which turned from chatting online to talking on the phone.
-I was ecstatic because I had always liked this girl and we could talk for hours on end without any awkward pauses.
-After a few weeks, we talked about getting together.
-I was living in Austin but there was a mutual attraction and we were both looking seriously so neither of us thought distance was a problem.
+I was elated.
+I had always liked this girl and it turned out we could talk for hours on end without any awkward pauses.
+I couldn’t believe she was single.
+After a few weeks, we decide to get together.
+We were living 200 miles apart, but there was a mutual attraction and I guess we were both looking for something serious, so neither of us thought distance was a problem.

 So, she made the dinner plans on new years eve while I was on the road and I arrived in time to hang out for a hour or so before dinner.
-We went to a semi-nice restaurant that was about $75.00 per plate.
+We catch up and then head to a semi-nice restaurant thats about $75.00 per plate.
 We had good conversation and a couple of drinks each.
-We left in good spirits and she invited me back to her place for a night cap, an invitation that I gladly accepted.
-Back at her apartment, she put on some music, we had a couple more drinks, and we danced a little.
-Soon we started to kiss.
-After a month of talking, this is the moment I had been waiting eagerly (and patiently) for.
-I was stunned however because, strangely, there were no sparks, no chemistry.
-My mouth continued to kiss but my brain was busy figuring out why no magic and what to do next.
+We leave in good spirits and she invits me back to her apartment for a night cap, an invitation that I gladly accept.
+Back at her place, she puts on some music, we have a couple more drinks, and we danced a little.
+Soon we start to kiss.
+After a month of just talking, this is the moment I had been eagerly awaiting.
+A couple seconds in, I’m stunned.
+Strangely, there are no sparks, no chemistry.
+My mouth continues kissing while my brain is desperately trying to make sense of this extreme paradox.
 Then it happened……She BIT me!